 And they make strange... alien sounds when idle, but when staring at them the volume increases, as well as the tension, and they use nether portal sounds when teleporting.

 Furthermore, what they can move includes pumpkins.
 Pumpkins, for those not in the know, allow you to look at an Enderman without it catching wise.
 So the implications of them being able to steal them from you... are not reassuring, to say the least.

-Just think, your exploring an abandoned mineshaft one day, you haven't seen a cave spider once. suddenly, you see cobble stacked up to the sealing at an intersection. now, you think, i just discovered this mine, nobody could have put this here, so you break it down. suddenly, you are jumped by Cave Spiders.
-What sealed them? probably the same people who made this mine in the first place. now think of where they are now....
+Just think, you're exploring an abandoned mineshaft one day, and you haven't seen a cave spider once.
+Suddenly, you see cobble stacked up to the sealing at an intersection.
+Now, you think, I just discovered this mine, nobody could have put this here, so you break it down.
+Suddenly, you are jumped by Cave Spiders.
+What sealed them?
+Probably the same people who made this mine in the first place.
+Now think of where they are now....